 How can the filetype operator help your business?

 Since most online niches are highly competitive, you need all the help you can get.
-By creating high quality, niche related e-books and guides, you will rise above your competition.
+By creating high-quality, niche-related e-books and guides, you will rise above your competition.

-Power Tip: Make a list with your top competitors’ reports.
+Power Tip: Make a list of your top competitors’ reports.
 Use the filetype Google search operator to find authoritative websites that have published those reports, and then contact their webmasters, asking them to publish your free reports as well.

 Use Explicit Phrases